MassTransit/MassTransit/doc/content/4.support/common-mistakes.md

 is that w/o priorities the important message gets stuck behind the less important/urgent ones.

 The solution is to stop sharing a single queue, and instead establish a second queue.
-In MassTransit you would establish a second instance of IServiceBus and have it subscribe to the important/urgent message.
-Now you have two queues, one for the important things and one for the less urgent things.
-This helps with monitoring queue depths, error rates, etc. By placing each IServiceBus in its own Topshelf host / process you further enhance each bus's ability to process messages, and isolate issues / downtime.
+By adding another queue as a separate receive endpoint, you now have two queues, one for the important things and one for the less urgent things.
+This helps with monitoring queue depths, error rates, etc.

 #### Request client throws a timeout exception